bitcoin-sv/arc/doc/README.md

 When possible, the API is responsible for rejecting transactions that would be unacceptable to the Bitcoin network.

+#### Callbacks

+The client can register to receive callbacks with information about the statuses of submitted transactions.
+To do this, the client must include the `X-CallbackUrl` header in their request.
+Once registered, the ARC will send a `POST` request to the URL specified in the header, with the transaction ID included in the request body.

+If the client wants to secure its callback endpoint, ARC supports Bearer token authorization.
+A callback token can be provided by adding the `X-CallbackToken: <your callback token>` header to the request.

+By default, callbacks are triggered when the submitted transaction reaches the status `REJECTED` or `MINED`.
+If the client wishes to receive additional intermediate status updates—such (e.g. `SEEN_IN_ORPHAN_MEMPOOL` or `SEEN_ON_NETWORK`) the `X-FullStatusUpdates` header must be set to true.
+For more details, refer to the [API documentation](https://bitcoin-sv.github.io/arc/api.html).
+For more details on how callbacks work, see the [Callbacker](#Callbacker) section.

 ### Metamorph

 Metamorph is a microservice that is responsible for processing transactions sent by the API to the Bitcoin network.
 It takes care of re-sending transactions if they are not acknowledged by the network within a certain time period (60 seconds by default).

 ### Callbacker

-Callbacker is a microservice that sends callbacks to a specified URL.
-To register a callback, the client must add the `X-CallbackUrl` header to the request.
-The callbacker will then send a POST request to the URL specified in the header, with the transaction ID in the body.
+The Callbacker is a microservice responsible for handling all registered callbacks.
+It sends a `POST` request to the specified URL, including a `Bearer token` in the `Authorization` header when required.

-The following example shows the format of a callback body
+Below is an example of a callback request body:

 ```json
 {